Last updated 04/05/2018

 How do I find out more?

-- MessageBird website: https://www.messagebird.com
+- MessageBird website: https://bird.com

-- MessageBird Privacy Policy: https://www.messagebird.com/en-gb/legal/privacy
+- MessageBird Privacy Policy: https://bird.com/en-gb/legal/legal/privacy

-- MessageBird Security Policy: https://www.messagebird.com/en-gb/security
+- MessageBird Security Overview

-SENDGRID (Email Sending)
+SENDGRID / TWILIO (Email Sending)

 Whose data does this affect?